Applicability

 Definitions

-For ease of reference, the term "Department Chair" as used herein shall be understood to mean a Department Chair, Institute Director, or equivalent and the term "Department" shall be understood to mean a Department, Institute, or equivalent.
+For ease of reference, the term "Department Chair" as used herein shall mean a Department Chair, Institute Director, or equivalent and the term "Department" shall be understood to mean a Department, Institute, or equivalent.
 The term "Dean" as used herein shall mean the Dean of the School of Medicine or the Dean for Academic and Scientific Affairs.

 Grounds for Disciplinary Action